john-cd/rust_howto/bk/src/standard_library/cow.md

 - Needing to modify the underlying value is rare,
 - The stored value is mostly used for read-only purposes.

-`Cow` is a smart pointer.
-It implements `Deref`, which means that you can call non-mutating methods directly on the data it encloses.
+`Cow`, as a smart pointer, implements `Deref`, which means that you can call non-mutating methods directly on the data it encloses.
 If mutation is desired, `to_mut` will obtain a mutable reference to an owned value, cloning if necessary.

 ## Accept Either a Owned or Borrowed Value as the Input of a Function {#accept-either-owned-or-borrowed-values}